Class 9 English ‘A Legend of the Northland’ Phoebe Cary (1)

 • Oral Tradition: Ballads have historically been part of oral traditions passed down through generations.
 The poem’s narrative style, rhythmic qualities, and rhyme scheme make it suitable for oral recitation or singing, aligning with the traditional characteristics of ballads.

 • Emphasis on a Story or Legend: Ballads often focus on tales of heroism, tragedy, or folklore.
-This poem’s legend of Saint Peter and the woman’s transformation is the central narrative, embodying the storytelling aspect typical of ballads.
+The legend of Saint Peter and the woman’s transformation is the central narrative of this poem, embodying the storytelling typical of ballads.

-• Rhyme Pattern: The second and fourth line of the stanzas are rhyming.
+• Rhyme Pattern: The second and fourth lines of the stanzas are rhyming.

 • Form: The poem consists of 16 stanzas.
 Each stanza is a quatrain.